digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 In the previous section on :ref:`consistency <da-model-consistency>`, we defined a "before-after" relation on ledger actions.
 This notion needs to be revised in the presence of rollback nodes.
-It is no longer enough to traverse the transaction tree in prefix order, because the actions under a rollback cannot affect actions that appear later in the transaction tree.
+It is no longer enough to perform a preorder traversal of the transaction tree, because the actions under a rollback node cannot affect actions that appear later in the transaction tree.

 For example, a contract may be consumed by an exercise under a rollback node, and immediately again after the rollback node.
 This is allowed because the